Thilo Sarrazin: Deutsche Bundesbank

 On April 30, 2009, Sarrazin resigned from his position as senator as he was appointed to join the executive board of the Bundesbank.
 From May 1, 2010 until September 1, 2010, his responsibilities at the Bundesbank included information technology, risk monitoring and review.
 On September 2, 2010, he was released from specific responsibilities in a move by the other board members to have him removed as executive board member following a controversial statement made by Sarrazin about Jewish genetics.
 Whether Sarrazin should keep his job at the Bundesbank or be dismissed was to be reviewed by then Federal President Christian Wulff.
-However, on September 9, 2010, Dr. Sarrazin asked the President to relieve him of his duties as a board member.
+However, on September 9, 2010, Sarrazin asked the President to relieve him of his duties as a board member.

 Party membership

 The party leadership of the Social Democratic Party (SPD) announced in August 2010 that it would investigate whether to terminate Sarrazin's membership, because his theses could be understood as diametrically opposed to basic social-democratic values.

 An arbitration committee, meeting in Berlin on 21 April 2011, decided that Sarrazin could remain a member of the party.
 The formal accusation that he had damaged the party with his theories could not be upheld, in particular because Sarrazin read a statement in which he said he had never intended to depart from social democratic values and that he had never intended to suggest that social-Darwinist theories should be implemented in political practice.
 This in turn led to dissatisfaction among many SPD party leaders.

-The SPD opened a third proceeding in order to revoke Sarrazin's membership after he published his book "Hostile takeover – how Islam impairs progress and threatens society".
+The SPD opened a third proceeding in order to revoke Sarrazin's membership after he published his book Hostile Takeover: How Islam Impedes Progress and Threatens Society.
 The arbitration committee of the concerned SPD district chapter, Berlin Charlottenburg-Wilmersdorf, accepted the motion of the SPD leadership.
 Sarrazin and his lawyers stated that they did not accept and sought to appeal the decision.